 Commonly referred to as the “Paris of South America,” Buenos Aires is a sprawling metropolis that deserves its rank among the world’s greatest cities.
 The beer market may still be dominated by AB-InBev’s Quilmes, but forgo these ricey lagers and syrupy Stouts, and head off the beaten path to Buenos Aires’ true beer bars.

 A group of young scientists in Germany have managed to brew a beer with added flavors that doesn’t break the Reinheitsgebot, the 1516 purity law.
 By tinkering with the genes in yeast, students at the Technical University of Munich have engineered the microorganisms to impart additional flavors and substances to their beers, like lemon and caffeine.

-While walking in the woods, Argentinian microbiologist Diego Libkind stumbled upon a familiar smell: ethanol.
-Scattered on the ground were fungus clusters.
-Taking a sample back to the lab, Libkind found a species of Saccharomyces yeast, the same genus used to brew beer, living on these edible mushrooms.
+While walking in the woods, Argentinian microbiologist Diego Libkind stumbled upon fungus clusters scattered on the ground.
+Taking a sample back to the lab, Libkind found a species of Saccharomyces yeast living on these edible mushrooms.